-How to Avoid or Repair a Flat Tire on Your RV or Trailer
+How to Avoid & Prepare for a Flat Tire on Your RV or Trailer

 Family adventures in your RV or with your trailer in tow can come to a screeching halt with just one flat tire.
 Now what?
-If you’re planning ahead and wondering what you’ll need to change a flat tire on your RV or trailer, we’ve put together some tips and a list of the items you’ll need in addition to the tire-changing tools you’ll need for your own vehicle.
+If you’re planning ahead and wondering what you’ll need to change a flat tire on your RV or trailer, we’ve put together some tips and a list of tire-changing tools you’ll need for your own vehicle.

 Start With the Spare